ianxm/tracker/README.markdown

     set watchedtv to 4 for 2012-02-14
     set watchedtv to 4 for 2012-02-15

-tracker doesn't care about units.  the '4' could mean 4 shows, or could mean 4 hours.  lets say you didn't actually watch tv on the 12th.  you can delete that entry with:
+note: tracker doesn't care about units.  the '4' could mean 4 shows, or could mean 4 hours.

+lets say you didn't actually watch tv on the 12th.  you can delete that entry with:

     > tracker rm watchedtv -d 2012-02-12
     removed watchedtv for 2012-02-12

-the date is important on that one.  if you left the date off, it would have tried to delete a 'watchedtv' entry for today (but there isn't one).
+if you left the date off, tracker would have tried to delete a 'watchedtv' entry for today (but there isn't one).

+### reports

 that's it for the commands that modify the repo.  now lets look at some reporting.

+the `list` command lists all metrics stored in the repo and gives their date ranges.

     > tracker list
      metric  count  first         last      days